HSRP Configuration and Load Balancing Explained

 Initial configuration

-The initial configuration allows us to verify, test, and debug the HSRP configuration.
+The initial configuration allows you to verify, test, and debug the HSRP configuration.
 The initial configuration includes the following settings.

 • IP configuration on all interfaces